brianprice88/Mini-Apps/README.md

 NPM start (to start server)

+GROCERY LIST:

+Keep track of groceries you need to buy.

+NPM install,

+NPM run react-dev (to run webpack),

+mysql -u root < schema.sql (to create the database),

+NPM start (to start server)

 GITHUB FETCHER:

 Build a full-stack app that takes data from GitHub's API, store that data in a database, and display the data on the app's main page.